Baltimore Native Shatters Country Music Mold With New EP Highlighting Equality

-NASHVILLE, TN (WJZ) — A Black woman born and raised in Baltimore is using her voice to make a name for herself and people of color within a predominantly white industry.
+NASHVILLE, Tenn.
+(WJZ) — A Black woman born and raised in Baltimore is using her voice to make a name for herself and people of color within a predominantly white industry.

 Brittney Spencer grew up in and around Baltimore City.